-Do I have to send save-the-date cards?
+Do we have to send save-the-dates?

 When do we send them?

-Who receives one?
+Who should receive one?

 What information do we include?

-Keep things simple by mailing an elegant and straightforward card that includes all of the pertinent wedding information: your names, wedding date, location, and a line indicating that the official invitation will be coming in the mail.
+Keep things simple by mailing an elegant and straightforward card that includes all of the pertinent wedding information: your names, wedding date, location and a line indicating that the official invitation will be coming in the mail.
 (Letterpress save-the-date sample pack, $25, Hello Tenfold)

-Save-the-Date Photo Card
+2. Save-the-Date Photo Card

 Engagement photos are a great way to personalize your save-the-date.
 Choose your favorite shot and then select a full-bleed photo-card design to really show it off. ("Boutique" save-the-date, starting at $163 for 100, Laura Condouris available at Minted)

-Printable Save-the-Date Calendar Card
+3. Printable Save-the-Date Calendar Card

 Save money on save-the-date cards by downloading these free calendar-style printables designed by stationer Bells & Whistles.
-Print them out on card stock, fill out your names, the month, and circle your wedding date.
+Print them out on card stock, fill out your names, the month and circle your wedding date.
 (Calendar save-the-date, free PDF download, Bells & Whistles)

-Destination Wedding Save-the-Dates
+4. Destination Wedding Save-the-Dates

 Up for a DIY project?
 Get a custom rubber stamp made with all of your wedding details and stamp the save-the-date information onto manila shipping tags for a vintage-inspired look.
 (Save-the-date design, price upon request, Carina Skrobecki)